 After brainstorming features that could potentially solve the user needs, I picked the ones that would potentially have the most impact and narrowed it down to 2 features per priority level.

 I created a sitemap to map out the information architecture for the mobile app.
 I analyzed Spotify’s existing information architecture and inserted the new features in locations that seemed appropriate.

 To visualize the various user processes and design mobile screens for the user experience for the tasks of finding new music through the user music profile, organizing playlists, and sharing music in-app

-I expanded on the task flow for finding new music by creating a user flow to map out the various paths a user can take.
+I created a user flow to map out the various paths a user can take when finding new music through the app.
 The user flow includes decision-making steps in the process, which will affect the flow of the user.

 I sketched out low-fidelity wireframes based off of Spotify’s existing mobile interface and integrated the new features into the design.
 Creating low-fidelity sketches allowed me to get ideas onto paper quickly, which could be iterated through feedback from peers, to produce improved screens for the hi-fidelity wireframes.

 Hi-Fidelity Wireframes and Prototype